 While there are so many benefits of couples therapy for married couples, sometimes, marriage counseling doesn’t work.
 Therapy can help you figure out if the marriage should end.
 Through the advice and guidance of a neutral person (the therapist), the decision can become clearer to both of you.

 If you’ve been wondering what to expect from marriage counseling, you’re not alone.
 It’s natural to have questions, and it’s even common to be a little bit nervous about reaching out for help.
-Therapy can be an eye-opening and cathartic experience that two people can use to strengthen their relationship and learn more about one another.
+Therapy can be an eye-opening and cathartic experience that a married couple can use to strengthen their relationship and learn more about one another.
 It can help create a mutually respectful, loving, supportive, and healthy bond that lasts.

 1. Happy couples: How to keep your relationship healthy. https://www.apa.org. https://www.apa.org/topics/marriage/healthy-relationships.
 Published 2020.
 Accessed October 1, 2021